marcelvoss/MVDribbbleKit/README.md

 # MVDribbbleKit
-MVDribbbleKit is a modern and simple Objective-C wrapper for the official [Dribbble API](https://dribbble.com/api).
+MVDribbbleKit is a modern, simple and well-documented Objective-C wrapper for the official [Dribbble API](https://dribbble.com/api).

-No dependencies are needed, but **iOS 7 or later** or **OS X 10.9 or later** is required.
-This wrapper is build on top of NSURLSession.
+No dependencies are needed, but **iOS 7 or later** or **OS X 10.9 or later** is required because this wrapper is build on top of NSURLSession.

 ## Installation
 MVDribbbleKit is available via CocoaPods.
 Simply add the following to your Podfile:<br />
-`pod 'MVDribbbleKit', '~> 0.0.7'`.
+`pod 'MVDribbbleKit', '~> 0.1.0'`.
 Boom!

 If you don't use CocoaPods, add the MVDribbbleKit folder to your project and `#import` it.